list.files(system.file("doc/rawdata", package = "hyperSpec"), pattern = "flu[1-6][.]txt")

 flu <- read.txt.PerkinElmer(files, skip = 54)

-Now the spectra are in a hyperSpec object and can be examined, e.g., by:
+Now, the spectra are contained within a hyperSpec object and can be examined, e.g., by:

 flu